yohanmarkose/RAG_with_LiteLLM/README.md

 - Utilizes AWS S3 for file storage and retrieval.
 - Supports multiple AI models (OpenAI, Gemini) via LiteLLM.

-## Team Members

-- Vedant Mane
-- Abhinav Gangurde
-- Yohan Markose

-## Attestation:

-WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK

 ## Resources